-During Winter it’s useful to find out what time the sun sets, if you are wanting photos in daylight.
-The good thing with this is its possible to get beautiful winter sunset shots earlier in the day.
+During Winter it’s useful to find out what time the sun sets if you are wanting photos in daylight.
+If we time it right it’s possible to get beautiful winter sunset shots earlier in the day.

 One of the things I do with all my couples is to send out an online final information form about a month before the wedding day.
 This helps me to put together a schedule for the day to ensure the best use of time during the reception.

 I put together a blog post about wedding group photos made easy.
 They don’t need to be overly formal, I like to work quickly and make them fun and easy.
-There are things you can do to help with this, firstly agree the group shots before the day, so you know who is needed for the photos.
-Secondly, nominate a family member (or two) and one of the wedding party to assist in rounding up those who are needed in each photo.
+There are things you can do to help with this, firstly agree on the group shots before the day, so you know who is needed for the photos.
+Secondly, nominate a family member (or two) and a couple of people from the wedding party to assist in rounding up those who are needed in each photo.
 Allow enough time for these shots.
-For groups of 6 people or less you should allow 2-3 minutes to round up, arrange and take the photo.
+For groups of 6 people or less, you should allow 2-3 minutes to round up, arrange and take the photo.
 For larger groups allow for 4-5 minutes.
-A photo of the everyone at the wedding can easily take 10-15 minutes to sort out.
+A photo of everyone at the wedding can easily take 10-15 minutes to sort out.
 It is also a good idea to allow another 5 minutes for any unexpected things, such as family members going awol!
 It happens…a lot!
-I recommend 10 group set ups, which should take about 30 minutes (or less).
+I recommend 10 group setups, which should take about 30 minutes (or less hopefully).

-During the drinks reception I will make the time to pop into the room where you are having the wedding breakfast to photograph the room set up and all the details, such as flowers, cake, table plan, favours.
+During the drinks reception, I take the time to pop into the room where you are having the wedding breakfast to photograph the room set up and all the details, such as flowers, cake, table plan, favours.
 All the things you have spent the time planning, making and creating will be captured before your guests sit down.
 You want the photos before there are drinks all over the place and coats on every chair!
 I normally like to allow about 10-15 minutes for this to ensure capturing everything.
-If you have other decor throughout the reception venue these bits will normally be photographed while you are eating.
+If you have other decors throughout the reception venue these bits will normally be photographed while you are eating.